 35 km Rainbow Bird Trail (south of Ballarat)

 I have also included accounts of many of the network of excellent walks constructed by the Great Dividing Trail Association, based in the Daylesford district.
-I am a member of the Association, and of Bushwalking Victoria.

 Several walks are along the nearer Coast, including trips around Westernport Bay.